Host a Panel at Anime Blues Con!

 We consider submissions from everyone!
 Proposals are evaluated both individually and against similar types of proposals.
 To help you focus your proposal, here’s a list of items that will really get you noticed.
-Panel Submissions for 2019 are now CLOSED.
-For questions or comments on your submitted panel, please email firstname.lastname@example.org.
+Panel Submissions for 2020 are now OPEN.
+For questions or comments on your submitted panel, please email email@example.com.

 We like proposals for panels that: